revolt3d/politics/content/news/12082022-trump-stole-more-classified-docs.md

 ---
-Title: Trump's Laywers Find More Stolen Classified Documents Trump Stole
+Title: Trump's Laywers Find More Stolen Classified Documents
 Description: How many felonies must one man commit before they are indicted?
 Author: revolt3d
 Date: 2022-12-08 08:01